Nature, Food, and Sake in Kobe-Tradition and Culture for all 5 Senses!

 ⑤ Ikuta Shrine（13:25-13:45）

-The most popular shrine where many people come to visit in Kobe.
-In addition to becoming Kobe's name origin, this shrine honors the god of marriage.
+The most popular shrine in Kobe and the origin of its name, this shrine honors the god of marriage.
 Hundreds of couples hold their wedding ceremony here each year.
 Also take a look at the water which is said to tell the future.

 ⑥ Hakutsuru Sake Brewery (14:30-15:20)